 The Mount is open!
 Advance reservations are required for tours of the Main House.
 Please book online.
 You do not need a reservation to walk the grounds, visit the Terrace Café, or Bookstore.
-The Main House, Terrace Café, and Bookstore are closed on Tuesdays.
+The Main House and Bookstore are closed on Tuesdays.
+The Terrace Café is closed Monday – Wednesday.
 The Grounds are open daily.
 Please review and follow our Health and Safety Guidelines while on property.

 Private Library Tours